112 Years Ago

-“How dare you speak about him like that,” Leandros snarled.
+“How dare you speak about him like that,” Leandros snapped.
 “You don’t even know who you’re talking to — none of you do.
 This is Egil.
-He’s the one you should be welcoming.”
+You should be welcoming him.”

-“The sword of Unity himself,” Miskatos mused, regarding Roman with new thoughtfulness.
+“The sword of Unity himself,” Miskatos marveled, regarding Roman with new thoughtfulness.
+“Can it be?”

 “That was a long time ago,” Roman said.
 “I don’t work for them anymore.”

-“Oh, I know all about Egil,” Miskatos said, “The sword of Unity turning against its owner in a twist of poetic justice.
-My wife loves a good Egil story, so I’ve heard most of them.
+“Oh, I know Egil’s story,” Miskatos said, “The sword of Unity turning against its owner in a twist of poetic justice.
+My wife loves a good Egil tale, so I’ve heard most of them.
 What I don’t understand is why he’d be standing in my study.”

-“If you’ve heard the stories about me, you know who I work for,” Roman said.
-“Someone did send us here, but it wasn’t Unity.”
+“If you know my story, you know who I work for,” Roman said.
+“Someone did send us, but it wasn’t Unity.”

 Miskatos’ eyes widened as the realization hit him.
-Then, to the surprise of everyone in the room, he laughed.
+Then, to everyone’s surprise, he laughed.
 It was a great, bellowing laugh, loud and warm.
 “Oh, of course!
 I can’t believe I forgot.
 She sent you to check on me, did she?”

 “Miskatos, what is the meaning of this?” the balding Councilor said.

-“I believe this really is Egil.
-You can relax, Lynn — it seems we don’t need you to fetch the guard after all,” Miskatos said, clapping a hand to Roman’s shoulder in a fatherly gesture.
+“Everything’s alright, Councilors.
+Lynn, it seems we don’t need you to fetch the guard after all,” Miskatos said, clapping a hand to Roman’s shoulder in a fatherly gesture.
+“This really is Egil.”

 “What!” the purple-gowned Councilor said.
 “Miskatos, how can you be sure about this?
 The brand—,”

-“They all say Egil worked for Unity, once.
-It would make sense that he still bears their brand.
-I know this may be hard to believe, Councilor Saratea, but the Oracle of Damael is a personal friend of mine.
-I haven’t had the time to answer her letters since my election, I’m afraid, so I know it was only a matter of time before she sent someone to check on me.
-I just never imagined it would be here right-hand man.”
+“They stories say Egil worked for Unity, once.
+Of course he’d still bear their brand.
+It’s alright, Councilor Saratea.
+The Oracle of Damael is a personal friend of mine.
+I haven’t had time to answer her letters since my election, so I knew it was only a matter of time before she sent someone to check on me.
+I just never imagined it would be her right-hand man!”